hollenstein/maspy/doc/source/mzml.rst

 for data sharing and archiving.
 Thus the spectrum elements contain a lot of metadata information not needed for most data analysis applications.
-In addition all information stored in spectrum elements have to be in accordance with the mzML xml scheme definition and the Controlled Vocabularies (CV's) of the Proteomic Standard Initiative, `see <http://www.psidev.info/groups /controlled- vocabularies>`_.
+In addition all information stored in spectrum elements have to be in accordance with the mzML xml scheme definition and the Controlled Vocabularies (CV's) of the PSI, `see <http://www.psidev.info/groups /controlled- vocabularies>`_.
 Altough in principle this standardization is a good thing and perfectly reasonable, when actively working with the data this can be unnecessary and make things quite complicated.

 To circumvent this problem MasPy provides a simplier data type for working with spectrum metadata, called spectrum item (:class:`Si <maspy.core.Si>`).
 The